 After high school, I followed the path that made the most sense career-wise.
-I went to college to obtain a degree in IT and business.
+I went to college to obtain a degree in Information Technology and Business.
 I was still working out (and had been for about 2 years now), but I never felt like I'd really made significant progress.
 To make matters worse, day after day sitting at a desk in a computer lab was starting to wreak havoc on my body.
 I used one of my physical education credits towards working with a Strength and Conditioning Coach, and this was where it all came together for me.
 With proper guidance from a great coach, I gained roughly 10 pounds of muscle in 4 months and most of my aches and pains slowly started going away.

-Afterwards, I created a college fitness group called Health HQ in an effort to get fellow tech and engineering students out from behind their desks so that they could feel what I was feeling.
-I started spending more of my time on learning about exercise science than I did on my actual coursework.
+I created a college fitness group called Health HQ in an effort to get fellow tech and engineering students out from behind their desks so that they could feel what I was feeling.
+I started spending more of my time learning about exercise science than I did on my actual coursework.
 It was a truly rewarding experience as I saw my friends transformed by fitness in ways I didn't expect.
 I watched as their confidence grew to match the developments in their physique, their energy and attitudes improved alongside their sleep, nutrition and discipline.
 In retrospect I realized these were the same changes I had been undergoing with my exposure to fitness.

-After college, I started work in tech but quickly found that spending the day bound to a desk just wasn't for me.
-I decided very quickly to turn my passion into my mission, and turned fitness into my profession.
+From there, I decided very quickly to turn my passion into my mission, and turned fitness into my profession.

 I want to deliver the single best personal training experience possible.
 My goal is to help every one of you actualize your goals by designing a pathway to success that works with your lifestyle.